hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/order-refresh-tolerance.md

 **Updated as of `v0.28.0`**

 This feature allows you to specify a range of spreads that is "tolerable" - not cancelled and left on the order books - every refresh cycle.
-It allows you to specify a percentage value that sets the minimum change in spread to adjust an order.
-If there is movement in the mid-market price, you can create flexibility with your trading strategy and when orders are canceled/replaced (refreshed) with a tolerance percent change to capture additional profit (see [Illustrative Example](./#illustrative-example) below).
+It allows you to specify the allowed minimum percentage change in spread to adjust an order.
+If there is movement in the mid-market price, you can create flexibility with your trading strategy to control when orders are canceled/replaced (refreshed) with a tolerance percent change to capture additional profit (see [How Is This Parameter Helpful](./#how-is-this-parameter-helpful) below).